-Name Age (as of 04/13/2020) Director Since Business Experience Richard D. 67 2014 Dr. DiMarchi joined our Board in July 2014 upon the closing of the Assembly DiMarchi, Ph.D.
-Pharmaceuticals, Inc. acquisition through its merger with a wholly owned subsidiary of Assembly (the Merger).
+Name 04/13/2020) Since Business Experience Richard D. 67 2014 Dr. DiMarchi joined our Board in July 2014 upon the closing of the DiMarchi, Assembly Pharmaceuticals, Inc. acquisition through its merger with Ph.D. a wholly owned subsidiary of Assembly (the Merger).
 Dr. DiMarchi is a co-founder of Assembly Pharmaceuticals, Inc. and served on its board from its inception in 2012 through the Merger.
 Dr. DiMarchi is a Distinguished Professor of Chemical Biology and Gill Chair in Biomolecular Sciences at Indiana University and Chief Scientific Officer of MBX Biosciences, Inc. From February 2016 until March 2020, Dr. DiMarchi served as Vice President of Research at Novo Nordisk Research Labs.
-Dr. DiMarchi was a co-founder and board member of biotechnology companies Ambrx, Inc. (until it was acquired by a consortium of entities affiliated with Shanghai Fosun Pharmaceutical Group, HOPU Investments, China Everbright Limited's healthcare fund and WuXi PharmaTech) and Marcadia Biotech Inc. (until it was acquired by Roche in 2010).
+Dr. DiMarchi was a co- founder and board member of biotechnology companies Ambrx, Inc. (until it was acquired by a consortium of entities affiliated with Shanghai Fosun Pharmaceutical Group, HOPU Investments, China Everbright Limited's healthcare fund and WuXi PharmaTech) and Marcadia Biotech Inc. (until it was acquired by Roche in 2010).
 Dr. DiMarchi was a founder of Calibrium LLC, which was acquired by Novo Nordisk in 2015 and advisor to Twilight Ventures.
 Dr. DiMarchi retired as Group Vice President at Eli Lilly & Company (Lilly), where he provided leadership for more than two decades in biotechnology, endocrine research, and product development.
-Dr. DiMarchi previously served as a board member of the biotechnology trade group BIO, Ionis Pharmaceuticals, Inc. (f/k/a Isis Pharmaceuticals, Inc.) and Millennium BioTherapeutics, Inc. His current research is focused on developing
+Dr. DiMarchi previously served as a board member of the biotechnology trade group BIO, Ionis Pharmaceuticals, Inc. (f/k/a Isis Pharmaceuticals, Inc.) and Millennium BioTherapeutics, Inc. His current research is focused on developing macromolecules with enhanced therapeutic properties through biochemical and chemical optimization, an approach he has termed chemical biotechnology.
+Dr. DiMarchi contributed significantly to the discovery of Humalog® and to the commercial development of pharmaceutical products Humulin®, Humatrope®, Glucagon®, Xigris®, Forteo®, and Evista®.
+Dr. DiMarchi is the recipient of numerous prestigious awards and in 2014 was inducted to the National Inventors Hall of Fame and in 2015 to the National Academy of Medicine.
+Dr. DiMarchi received a B.S. with honors from Florida Atlantic